hardwario/docs/tower/server-raspberry-pi/installation-os.md

 :::caution

-Without any additional setup, you need to be on the **same network as the Raspberry Pi**
+Without any additional setup, you need to be on the **same network as the Raspberry Pi**.

 :::